MohanadMohsen/MohanadMohsen.github.io/index.md

 # SOCIETY ACITIVITIES

-Member, Institute of Electrical and Electronics Engineers Suez Canal University Student Branch, 2016-Present.
+Technical and Logistics member, Institute of Electrical and Electronics Engineers Suez Canal University Student Branch, 2016-Present.

 # AWARDS AND HONORS

-IEEEXtreme 11.0         date: Oct 1, 2017                   issuer: IEEE
+IEEEXtreme 11.0 | date: Oct 1, 2017 | issuer: IEEE

 Participated with 50 Shades of C team and took the 1st place on Suez Canal University and 26th on Egypt

-Minesweepers IEEE RAS Competition          date: Oct 1, 2017          issuer: IEEE RAS and HADATH took the 12th place on Egypt with Delta Force Team
+Minesweepers IEEE RAS Competition | date: Oct 1, 2017 | issuer: IEEE RAS and HADATH

+took the 12th place on Egypt with Delta Force Team

-1st Conference for Students Research          date: May 2017          issuer: Suez Canal University Won the 1st place for best poster for Engineering and Information technology category.
+1st Conference for Students Research | date: May 2017 | issuer: Suez Canal University

+Won the 1st place for best poster for Engineering and Information technology category

-MATE ROV Competition 2017          date: Apr 1, 2017          issuer: MATE Took the 12th place on Egypt with Poseidon team
+MATE ROV Competition 2017 | date: Apr 1, 2017 | issuer: MATE

+Took the 12th place on Egypt with Poseidon team

-IED 3          date: Mar 2017          issuer: TNT and Engineering Syndicate Won the 2nd place for best engineering project for this year.
+IED 3 | date: Mar 2017 | issuer: TNT and Engineering Syndicate

+Won the 2nd place for best engineering project for this year

-IEEEXtreem 10.0      date: Oct 2016          issuer: IEEE Participated with Code Gang team that came on the 10th place on Egypt and the 1360th on the globe between thousands of competitors.
+IEEEXtreem 10.0 | date: Oct 2016 | issuer: IEEE

+Participated with Code Gang team that came on the 10th place on Egypt and the 1360th on the globe between thousands of competitors.

-NASA Space Apps Challenge 1.0          date: Apr 2016            issuer: Eureka Student Club (NASA Space Apps host) Participated with Supernova team and awarded the 5th place on Egypt
+NASA Space Apps Challenge 1.0 | date: Apr 2016 | issuer: Eureka Student Club (NASA Space Apps host)

+Participated with Supernova team and awarded the 5th place on Egypt